douglasteeple/RoboND-Perception-Project/README.md

 ### Recognition Pipeline

-#### 1. Exercise 1.
+#### Step 1.

 Pipeline for filtering and RANSAC plane fitting implemented.

 The steps are the following:

-1. Downsample your point cloud by applying a Voxel Grid Filter.
+1. Downsample the point cloud by applying a Voxel Grid Filter.
 2. Add a statistical outlier filter to remove noise from the data.
-3. Apply a Pass Through Filter to isolate the table and objects.
+3. Apply a Passthrough Filter to isolate the table and objects.
 4. Perform RANSAC plane fitting to identify the table.
 5. Use the ExtractIndices Filter to create new point clouds containing the table and objects separately.
 ```